nits2010/DataStructureAlgo/DSA_Pattern/Pattern 12_Bitwise XOR.md

 findSingleNumbers([1, 4, 2, 1, 3, 5, 6, 2, 3, 5])//[4, 6]
 findSingleNumbers([2, 1, 3, 2])//[1,3]
 ````
-- The time complexity of this solution is `O(n)` where `n` is the number of elements in the input array.
+- The time complexity of this solutionMimicPQ is `O(n)` where `n` is the number of elements in the input array.
 - The algorithm runs in constant space `O(1)`.
 ## 😕 Complement of Base 10 Number (medium)
 https://leetcode.com/problems/complement-of-base-10-integer/